redhat-cop/operator-utils/README.md

 Also there are utility methods to manage finalizers, test ownership and process templates of resources.

 ## Basic Operator Lifecycle Management

+---

+Note

+This part of the library is largely deprecated.
+For initialization and defaulting a MutatingWebHook should be used.
+For validation a Validating WebHook should be used.
+The part regarding the finalization is still relevant.

+---

 To get started with this library do the following: